Proposals (Phase 1)

 Time constraints

-NB Observation constraints in the proposal (item 13 in the application form) should be the strictest value for each constraint : seeing (upper limit), transparency (T; lower limit), Moon phase (brightest allowable phase), and Moon distance (lower limit).
-For example, if one target requires seeing \(\lesssim 0.8"\) while the others can be observed with seeing \(\sim1.6"\), the PI needs to set the seeing constraint as \(\lesssim 0.8"\) in item 13 of the ProMS.
+- seeing (upper limit), transparency (T; lower limit), Moon phase (brightest allowable phase), and Moon distance (lower limit).
+For example, if one target requires seeing \(\lesssim 0.8"\) while the others can be observed at seeing \(\sim1.6"\), it needs to set at \(\lesssim 0.8"\) in ProMS.

 Filters